mathiesonsterling/siy/README.md

 - Meltano
 - dbt - https://www.getdbt.com/.
 Used to enable data analysts and scientists to create new models with SQL
 - Spark - https://spark.apache.org/
+- Custom Docker Image - arbitrary code that runs in a docker image.
+The user will need to tell the system which tables will be created here